RH1945/bankey-capstone-project-ci-banking-web-app/README.md

 # User Authentication & Management

 <details>
-<summary></summary>
+<summary>Authentication is handled using Django’s built-in tools, with a custom User model added early on to support a
+date of birth field.
+This added some complexity but allowed tighter control over account generation and future expansion ideas, such as identity-based account numbers.</summary>
 <br>

-Authentication is handled using Django’s built-in tools, with a custom User model added early on to support a date of birth field.
-This decision added some complexity but allowed tighter control over account generation and future expansion ideas, such as identity-based account numbers.

 Login, signup, and logout flows are simple by design.
 Feedback to the user is provided through message banners rather than page redirects wherever possible, keeping the experience fluid and reducing friction.
 While security is